Fulfil your pledge to save Lyell's notebooks

 Professor James A Secord, Professor of History and Philosophy of Science, University of Cambridge, Director, Darwin Correspondence Project

-Leading institutions, groups and individuals are supporting our campaign to save Lyell's notebooks, including:
+Leading institutions, groups and individuals have supported our campaign to save Lyell's notebooks, including:

 - Nicholas Crane, Trustee of Royal Geographical Society